 - Interview with Yosi on Indie Kids Rock

 - The Valley Advocate: Halos & Horns (we got a Halo)

 About the syndicated show:

-The show is delivered in three segments (averaging 15-18 minutes each) to fit in a one-hour timeslot with whatever the station wishes to put in the middle — advertisements, PSAs, etc. (I’m also happy to provide it in all one file, roughly 48-54 minutes long.)
-The segments will include brief sponsorship/underwriting announcements; those announcements will comply with all non-commercial radio regulations and must be included in the show’s broadcast.
+The show is delivered in three segments (averaging 15-18 minutes each) to fit in a one-hour timeslot with whatever the station wishes to put in the middle — advertisements, PSAs, etc. (I’m also happy to provide it in all one file, roughly 48-54 minutes long, or one 59-minute file.)
+The segments may include brief sponsorship/underwriting announcements; those announcements will comply with all non-commercial radio regulations and must be included in the show’s broadcast.
 Commercial stations may eventually be asked to air an agreed-upon number of 30-second advertisements as well.
 Stations are welcome to obtain their own sponsors for the program.

 The program is distributed in high-quality MP3s via a private URL on sparetherock.com and via PRX.org.
 Upon request, we’ll also provide local events updates in a separate segment.
 The segments will be available by Wednesday of each week.
 Email me at firstname.lastname@example.org for more information.
 All licenses and reporting are the responsibility of the stations that air the show; playlists are posted on sparetherock.com weekly.